 The OnePlus 6T sports a 6.41-inch edge-to-edge display and it'd be a shame to watch movies and videos with thick side edges.
 Well, worry not, get hold of VLC Player for Android, if you've not done already, and say bye to those edges.

 This player lets you choose from a series of frames.
 Tap on it until you get the Fit Screen option and now, bask in that immersive display.
 Also, VLC also has a number of features to enhance your movie watching experience.
 Plus, you can also use it as a music player.

 A few lines can't justify the value of Microsoft's SMS Organizer.
 From organizing your text messages to different tabs and reminding you about payment dates to scheduling messages, this humble SMS app is many apps rolled into one.

-The best thing about SMS Organizer is that you can also backup your messages to Google Drive.
+What's more, you can also backup your messages to Google Drive.
 Also, you won't be bothered by silly promotional messages.
 What I am sure you will love about this app is that you can see all your transactions and account balance in one place.

 6. Listen to Music in all Their Glory: Stellio Player

 When compared to its predecessors, the audio quality of the current OnePlus flagship has improved a lot.
 You won't find the same shrill sound quality as noticeable with the OnePlus 5/5T.
 So, all you need to do now is get hold of a few offline tracks to listen.

 There are many music apps for offline music.
 However, the app worth taking a look at is the Stellio Player.
 It's a comparatively new app and boasts of many interesting features such as a 12-band equalizer, a set of 10 preset, contextual controls, and supports a variety of formats including lossless ones (FLAC).
 The Stellio Player couples all these features in an intuitive and user-friendly interface.